Spark deficient Gabor frames: Abstract

 \section{Abstract}

-The theory of Gabor frames of functions defined on finite abelian groups was initially developed in order to better understand the properties of Gabor frames of functions defined over the reals, however, during the last twenty years it has an interest on its own.
-One of the fundamental questions asked in this finite setting, is the existence of full spark Gabor frames.
+The theory of Gabor frames of functions defined on finite abelian groups was initially developed in order to better understand the properties of Gabor frames of functions defined over the reals.
+However, during the last twenty years the topic has acquired an interest of its own.
+One of the fundamental questions asked in this finite setting is the existence of full spark Gabor frames.
 The author proved the existence \cite {M15}, as well as constructed such frames, when the underlying group is finite cyclic.
-In this paper, we resolve the non--cyclic case; in particular, we show that there can be no full spark Gabor frames of windows defined on finite abelian non-cyclic groups.
-We also prove that all eigenvectors of certain unitary matrices in the Clifford group in odd dimensions generate spark deficient Gabor frames, as well.
-Furthermore, similarities between the uncertainty principles concerning the finite dimensional Fourier transform and the short--time Fourier transform are discussed.
+In this paper, we resolve the non-cyclic case; in particular, we show that there can be no full spark Gabor frames of windows defined on finite abelian non-cyclic groups.
+We also prove that all eigenvectors of certain unitary matrices in the Clifford group in odd dimensions generate spark deficient Gabor frames.
+Finally, similarities between the uncertainty principles concerning the finite dimensional Fourier transform and the short-time Fourier transform are discussed.